Map of New Jersey highlighting Salem County in red.

 • Median Property Tax: ~$3,800

-• Schools: Deerfield Township School, Cumberland Regional HS
+• Schools: Deerfield Township School (K–8); Cumberland Regional High School

 Outline map of the Dallas County in Texas with the northernmost district highlighted in red.